ktunebe/mm-embedding-assessment/README.md

 ## Installation

--N/A
+N/A

 ## Usage

--The page contains an embedded YouTube video and multiple photos with links to Mozilla pages, all provided by the MDN Web Docs Guide.
+The page contains an embedded YouTube video and multiple photos with links to Mozilla pages, all provided by the MDN Web Docs Guide.

 ## Credits

--MDN Web Docs Mozilla Splash Page Assesment https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Mozilla_splash_page
+MDN Web Docs Mozilla Splash Page Assesment https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Mozilla_splash_page

 ## License